TablePlus/TablePlus/README.md

 # TablePlus
 Report bug and request new features.
-MySQL is under development so please don't give feedback about it.
+MySQL and Oracle is under development.

 Thank for using TablePlus,